IvanFilipchuk/Milan_Telecom_AirFlow/README.md

 This project demonstrates a data pipeline designed to process and analyze telecom data using Apache Airflow, Apache Spark, and Docker.
 The pipeline includes multiple layers of data transformation (bronze, silver, and gold) and supports scalable processing through Spark.

+The pipeline processes telecom data from the [**Telecom Dataset**](https://www.kaggle.com/datasets/freckled/telecom), which contains details about SMS, calls, internet usage, and associated metadata.
+This dataset is used to perform ingestion, normalization, and aggregation tasks, showcasing end-to-end data processing for analytical purposes.

 ---

 ## **Features**